Geospatial Data Science for Public Health Surveillance

 Mobility

-Instead of assuming there was connectivity between adjacent regions, we assumed connectivity if there were people traveling between regions
+To tackle this, instead of assuming connectivity between adjacent regions, we assumed connectivity if there were people traveling between regions

 Spatial modeling including mobility data